5 WAYS YOUR FINANCE TEAM

 Financial institutions are concerned about fraud, and it is one of their top priorities and even more because of the increase in technology.
 Traditional fraud detection techniques use a rule-based model that looks for unusual activities.
 This can often flag actions that have been considered fraudulent or that have violated company policy.
 The second issue with traditional fraud detection is the increasing amount of data.

 For example, let’s take a look at how banks deal with their transaction fraud detection strategies.
 Digital payment (debit card, electronic payment, credit card) accounts for more than 70% of the total transactions while the consumption of goods and services is developing at the same time.
 This means that old models can’t keep up with the data flow and are slower, so they need human interaction to prevent fraud.
 Additionally, because people are already familiar with these models, it’s harder to spot potential fraud using them.
-By contrast, machine learning algorithms are able to handle a vast amount of data with many variables to find hidden correlations between user behaviours and the likelihood of fraudulent actions, and with a low human error rate.
+By contrast, machine learning algorithms are able to handle a vast amount of data with many variables to find hidden correlations between user behaviors and the likelihood of fraudulent actions, and with a low human error rate.

 Algorithmic Trading

 Algorithm trading is already more efficient than human traders and does not involve emotions, which makes it an ideal choice for traders.
-The use of complex mathematical calculations to help advisors and financial companies faciliates the making-decision process to increase profits.
+The use of complex mathematical calculations to help advisors and financial companies facilitate the making-decision process to increase profits.

 Data science is an essential part of today’s business operations, and it’s important to appreciate its usefulness.
 As we discussed today, in some sectors, such as finance, the situation is particularly challenging.

-To sum up, Data Science can be used to identify risks before they occur, often referred to as risk analysis.
+To sum up, Data Science can be used to identify risks before they occur, often referred to as risk analysis and risk management.
 On the other hand, real-time analysis is a powerful tool that uses present data to make short-term and medium-term predictions.
 Data analysis that was using old data to make predictions about current events is also useful, called consumer analytics.
 It is also important to detect anomalies around the churn rate and understand why customers are leaving the company.
 Lastly, we discussed the importance of fraud detection for financial institutions, so they can protect their customers.

 As technology adoption grows, institutions will need to switch to more efficient machine learning algorithms in order to keep up with the data.
 This will help identify fraudsters more quickly, as well as improve investment analysis.